ILDAnaSoft/ILDbench_JERandJES/Readme.md

 ### Installation

-Explain here:

-- what are the package dependencies (iLCSoft, others ?)
+- the package dependencies: iLCSoft
-- how to compile your package.
-Should normally be something like:
+- to compile the package:

 ```shell
 source /path/to/ilcsoft/init_ilcsoft.sh